 Often we only see this when those ecosystems are upset such as when over-extraction from natural water sources causes drought or unsustainable agricultural practices lead to soil degradation and ultimately to food shortages.

 And while, rightly, our attention is focused on our warming planet, we must recognise that the climate crisis and nature-loss are inextricably linked.
-All paths to net zero require the large-scale removal of carbon from the atmosphere and the only affordable and immediately available methods of doing this are in nature.
+All paths to net zero require the large-scale removal of com the atmosphere and the only affordable and immediately available methods of doing this are in nature.

 Nowhere is this interdependency more clear than in Africa, which is among the regions of the world most vulnerable to climate change and most dependent on nature.
 With almost a quarter of its GDP dependent on nature, every development pathway for the continent relies on its responsible management.